President José Raúl Mulino

 October 9 marks the first 100 days of José Raúl Mulino's presidency in Panama.
 Elected on May 5, just two days after the Supreme Court of Panama deemed him eligible to run, Mulino was originally the vice presidential candidate for former President Ricardo Martinelli.
 He became the presidential candidate when Martinelli was disqualified due to a 10-year prison sentence.

 During his campaign, Mulino promised to improve Panama’s economy, decrease unemployment, increase foreign investment, “close” the Darien Gap, and reform the country’s social security system.
 Coming into office, Mulino, who describes his ideology as “center-right,” inherited a country facing problems like water shortages in the Panama Canal and an ongoing dispute about the future of mining in the country.
+One hundred days into Mulino’s presidency, his approval rate sits at 78 percent

-One hundred days into Mulino’s presidency, AS/COA Online looks at his progress on four of his major initiatives: addressing migration, restructuring social security, removing Panama from “discriminatory” lists, and reducing the fiscal deficit.
+AS/COA Online looks at his progress on four of his major initiatives: addressing migration, restructuring social security, removing Panama from “discriminatory” lists, and reducing the fiscal deficit.

 Addressing the migration crisis in the Darien Gap

 In 2023, half a million migrants—an amount equivalent to 12 percent of Panama’s population—undertook the perilous journey through the Darien Gap, the rainforest that sits on the country’s border with Colombia.
-In his campaign, Mulino vowed, “We are going to close the Darien, and we are going to repatriate all these people as appropriate, respecting human rights.”
+In his campaign, Mulino vowed, “We are going to close the Darien Gap, and we are going to repatriate all these people as appropriate, respecting human rights.”

 He has spearheaded a regional approach to the problem, seeking support and cooperation from other governments.
 On September 25, during his first speech at the United Nations General Assembly (UNGA), he called Panama the “new border of the United States.”